 This is simple: play by the rules.
 If you received this, be happy that Amazon cares enough about your business to issue you a warning for something you did wrong.
 Take corrective action, and make sure you do better next time.

 Don’t be emotionally attached to your products.
 Once you have purchased a product for resale it is a unit.
-Your goal should be to use the best strategy to possible to most profitably sell your units.
+Your goal should be to use the best strategy possible to most profitably sell your units.
 Products inherently have no value, and any value they do have is determined by the market price.
-If the market changes, the product is worth less.
+If the market changes, the product is worthless.